ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 ## How to run sprint planning?

+- [ ] ask if there is any holiday plan
-1. open jira
+- [ ] open jira
-1. going through current sprint person by person
+- [ ] going through current sprint person by person
-1. pull in tickets from groomed tickets in backlog
+- [ ] pull in tickets from groomed tickets in backlog
-1. plan for next sprint by BE, Design, iOS, Android, BI...
+- [ ] plan for next sprint by BE, iOS, Android, Data Science, QA...
   - estimate tickets
   - pull in tickets for the next sprint
+- [ ] write down sprint goal
+  - [ ] goal for each BE
+  - [ ] goal for iOS
+  - [ ] goal for Android
+  - [ ] goal for Data Science
+  - [ ] goal for QA
+  - [ ] goal for Product
+  - [ ] cutoff for release date
+  - [ ] release date

+## Reminder

+- count **Estimates** to have realistic goal for sprint

-## How to run backlog refinement?
+## How to run refinement?

+- [ ] optional - designer explain upcoming project
-1. groom/explain ticket in the grooming section of backlog
+- [ ] groom/explain ticket in the grooming section of backlog
   - the idea for refinement is for all of us to understand the tickets
-1. raise bug tickets and tech debt tickets that developers want to do next sprint
+- [ ] ask for bug tickets and tech debt tickets from developers want to do next sprint
+- [ ] ask if there will be other tickets not in grooming yet from products, QA ...
+- [ ] anything else?

 Notes:

-- no need to come up with estimate during refinements, estimates are required during planning
+- No need to come up with estimate during refinements, estimates are required during planning

 ## Jira setup